Outdated or Unsupported Browser Detected

 All appeal levels above the hearing level use the record from the hearing (testimony and documents admitted) to make their decisions.
 As a result, it is important to bring and present all relevant information at the hearing.
 Because you may get only a few days’ notice that your hearing has been scheduled, it is very important to begin preparing the case right away.

-If you have questions about the issue(s) before the hearing, contact the hearing office listed on the hearing notice.
+If you have questions about the issues before the hearing, contact the hearing office listed on the hearing notice.

 A party may choose to have an attorney or other representative assist at the hearing.
 If a party plans to have an attorney or representative at the hearing, the party must notify the hearing office as soon as possible of the name, address, and telephone number of the attorney or other representative.
 Include dates that the attorney or representative is unavailable for a hearing.

-Prior to the hearing, it is helpful to prepare notes of the facts involved in the case for reference during the hearing.
+Before the hearing, it is helpful to prepare notes of the facts involved in the case for reference during the hearing.
 Because notes are used only to refresh the memory of the note taker, individuals should not expect to read aloud from them as testimony, nor is it likely that any of these hearing preparation notes will be marked as exhibits by the appeal tribunal.
 Each party should also write down questions for the other party and important points he or she wishes to make to the appeal tribunal.

 Witnesses should consist of individuals who have actual personal knowledge of and were present to see and hear the events or facts to which they are testifying.
 An affidavit or written statement (even if notarized) cannot substitute for the personal appearance of a witness.
 Such a document is hearsay.
 The witness must appear for the hearing, testify under oath, and answer questions from the appeal tribunal and the other party.
 Witnesses may include department auditors or other UI Division staff.